Customization

 Processes only visible layers.

-With color tags
+With color tags (Export Layers and Edit Layers only)

 Processes only layers having a color tag.